Automated Control Chart Generation and Calculation: Production SPC Pipeline Architecture

 Orchestration and Dependency Management

 Orchestration of these computational steps demands a scheduler capable of dependency resolution, retry logic, and idempotent execution.
 Apache Airflow provides the DAG structure to sequence data extraction, MSA validation, limit computation, and dashboard publishing.
-Airflow's sensor operators can poll MES or SCADA endpoints, while PythonOperators execute the statistical routines.
-This architecture ensures that chart generation remains decoupled from real-time data acquisition, preventing backpressure during network latency or PLC communication failures.
+Airflow's sensor operators can poll MES or SCADA endpoints, while PythonOperator tasks execute the statistical routines.
+This architecture keeps chart generation decoupled from real-time data acquisition, preventing backpressure during network latency or PLC communication failures.

 Idempotency is critical for SPC pipelines.
 Each DAG run should write to a versioned Parquet partition keyed by process_id, timestamp_window, and calculation_hash.
-This guarantees that reprocessing historical telemetry produces identical control limits, satisfying ISO 9001:2015 clause 7.5.3 requirements for controlled documentation.
+This guarantees that reprocessing historical telemetry produces identical control limits, satisfying ISO 9001:2015 clause 7.5.3 requirements for controlled documented information.
+The calculation_hash — a digest of the input dataset plus the constant table and code version — is what makes a limit auditable: given the hash, an auditor can reproduce the exact number the pipeline reported.

 Production Visualization and Rendering